 Students only interested in majoring within the Conservatory of Music must submit an application to the Conservatory using the Common Application.

-No. Oberlin’s College Match Program is open only to U.S. Citizens, U.S. Permanent Residents, and undocumented students (students who live in the U.S. but do not have a current visa).
+No. Oberlin’s Match Scholarship is available only to US Citizens, US Permanent Residents, and undocumented students (students who live in the US but do not have a current visa).

-Oberlin will consider undocumented students (students who live in the U.S. but do not have a current visa) for the College Match.
+Oberlin will consider undocumented students (students who live in the US but do not have a current visa) for the Match.

-Yes, students matched with Oberlin through the QuestBridge College Match are expected to enroll at Oberlin and withdraw applications to other schools.
+Yes, students matched with Oberlin through the Match are expected to enroll at Oberlin and withdraw applications to other schools.

-Students interested in applying to Oberlin as an Early Decision II applicant should email the Admissions office stating that intention and Oberlin will process accordingly.
+Students interested in applying to Oberlin as an Early Decision II applicant (deadline January 1) should email the Admissions office stating that intention and Oberlin will process accordingly.

 After we receive your application from QuestBridge we will send an email to the address listed within your application letting you know it was received, and providing you access to an online application portal where you can view received materials, any missing requirements, and learn other pertinent information.